whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Lost
 		- S02E05
 			- 00:24:00
 				- Sun is tearing up her garden in the jungle trying to find her wedding ring.
 John Locke comes upon her and sits down and tells her how he used to be lost and frustrated and she asks him how he stopped being lost and John says, "The same way anything that is lost become found...I stopped looking."
 This ties in to the subplot and flashbacks of Jin and how he came to meet Sun as well - how do you find love?
-When you're not looking. (love finds you)
+When you"re not looking. (love finds you)

 Nothing has meaning except the meaning we give it
 	- Lost